anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 #### Restaurant Visits
 ![Restaurant Visits Fl vs CA](/images/RestaurantVisitsFLvsCA.png)

 As you can see, the whole non-compliance schtick appears to be nothing more than a convenient excuse to explain away any undesirable trend.
-Prior toOn a national level, there still remains zero correlation between the intensity of states' restrictions and deaths per million.
+Prior to November 5, when California had lower hopitalizations and deaths per million, On a national level, there still remains zero correlation between the intensity of states' restrictions and deaths per million.

 ![50 States Restriction vs Deaths Per Million](https://pbs.twimg.com/media/Eqf4ZzjW4AAtgwQ?format=jpg&name=900x900)